 Paper 6 & 7 (Optional Subjects – I & II)

 Another important component of the IFS exam syllabus is the optional subjects.
-With syllabus bifurcated into two papers of 250 Marks each, the candidates appearing for the exam can opt for one optional from the list of subjects tabulated below:
+With the syllabus bifurcated into two papers of 250 Marks each, the candidates appearing for the exam can opt for one optional from the list of subjects tabulated below:

 |Civil Engineering||Political Science|